-29. The RBGE must publish an annual report of its activities together with its audited accounts after the end of each financial year.
-The annual report must cover the activities of any corporate, subsidiary or joint ventures under the control of the RBGE.
-It should comply with the Government Financial Reporting Manual (FReM) and outline the RBGE's main activities and performance against agreed objectives and targets for the previous financial year.
+32. The RBGE must publish an annual report of its activities together with its audited accounts after the end of each financial year.
+The annual report must cover the activities of any corporate, subsidiary, or joint ventures under the control of the RBGE.
+It should comply with the Charities Statement of Recommended Practice or the Government Financial Reporting Manual (FReM) where appropriate and outline the RBGE's main activities and performance against agreed objectives and targets for the previous financial year.

-30. The accounts must be prepared in accordance with relevant statutes and the specific accounts direction (including compliance with the FReM) and other relevant guidance issued by the Scottish Ministers.
+33. The accounts must be prepared in accordance with relevant statutes and the specific accounts direction (including compliance with the FReM) and other relevant guidance issued by the Scottish Ministers.
 Any financial objectives or targets set by the Scottish Ministers should be reported on in the accounts and will therefore be within the scope of the audit.
-Any subsidiary or joint venture owned or controlled by the RBGE shall be consolidated in its accounts in accordance with International Financial Reporting Standards as adapted and interpreted for the public sector context or with the Charities Statement of Recommended Practice as appropriate.
+Any subsidiaries or joint ventures owned or controlled by the RBGE shall be consolidated in its accounts in accordance with International Financial Reporting Standards as adapted and interpreted for the public sector context or with the Charities Statement of Recommended Practice as appropriate.

-31. The draft report should be submitted to the SG for comment, and the draft accounts for information, by 31 July.
+34. The draft report should be submitted to the SG for comment, and the draft accounts for information, by 31 August.
 The final version should be available for laying before the Scottish Parliament by the Scottish Ministers by 31 December.
 Whilst the statutory date for laying and publishing accounts audited by the AGS is by 31 December, following the close of the previous financial year, there is an expectation on the part of the Scottish Ministers that accounts will be laid and published as early as possible.
 The accounts must not be laid before they have been formally sent by the AGS to the Scottish Ministers and must not be published before they have been laid.
-The RBGE shall be responsible for the publication of the report and accounts e.g. on the RBGE's website.
+The RBGE shall be responsible for the publication of the report and accounts e.g., on the RBGE's website.